 How Exfoliating Products Work?

 The primary goal of exfoliating products is to remove any dead skin cells that have piled up on the surface of your skin.
-There are different kinds of exfoliating methods and each have their own way of removing dead skin cells.
+There are different kinds of exfoliating methods and each has its own way of removing dead skin cells.
 The most common kind is chemically-based exfoliators that dissolve any substances that cause dead skin cells to stick to the outer layer of your skin, thus causing them to be washed away after rinsing the face.
-A physical exfoliator literally scrubs away the skin cells to reveal the newly developed skin beneath the pile up of old cells.
+A physical exfoliator literally scrubs away the skin cells to reveal the newly developed skin beneath the pile-up of old cells.

 This product is perfect for those looking for a mechanical exfoliator as it contains plenty of tiny granules made from aluminum oxide.
 The product will help you perform an at-home microdermabrasion treatment that will remove impurities and unevenness in your skin.
 The product also contains an enzyme from the papaya plant but at a very low percentage.